CSYE6225-saurabh/webapp/README.md

 Sr | Step
 ------------- | -------------
 1  | Open Terminal
-2 | Clone the repository
+2 | Clone the repository.
 3 | npm install
 4 | npm start (it will run the processes like running server, setup database) 5 | Create .env file to store database configurations